-Therefore, BHRS believes that it is in the best interest of the County to continue collaborating with existing providers in the delivery of Alcohol and Other Drug (AOD) prevention and treatment services in San Mateo County while working out the details of the redesign.
-BHRS recommends a waiver of the Request for Proposal (RFP) process for the provision of alcohol and other drug prevention, treatment and recovery services for an additional six months, by extending the term of the agreement with Women's Recovery Association through December 31, 2013, and increasing the contract maximum by \$1,196,502.
-BHRS released an RFP for AOD treatment services in April 2013, for services beginning January 1, 2014.
+Therefore, BHRS believes that it is in the best interest of the County to continue collaborating with existing providers in the delivery of Alcohol and Other Drug (AOD) treatment services in San Mateo County while working out the details of the redesign.
+BHRS recommends a waiver of the Request for Proposal (RFP) process for Free at Last providing alcohol and other drug treatment and recovery services for an additional six months, by extending the term of the agreement through December 31, 2013, and increasing the contract maximum by \$742,275.
+BHRS is in the process of preparing an RFP for AOD treatment services beginning January 1, 2014.
 There are 16 AOD Prevention and/or Treatment contracts that will be amended and submitted separately for your Board's consideration.